 5. (9 pts.)
-Refer to the first-child/next-sibling method of implementing trees.1 Consider an analogous last-child/previous-sibling method in which each node stores a link to its last (rightmost, in sibling order) child and another link to its previous (or left) sibling.
-Depict the implementation of the tree of Figure 18.1 in the textbook2 using this method (by analogy with Figure 18.3 in the textbook).
+Refer to the first-child/next-sibling method of implementing trees.
+Consider an analogous last-child/previous-sibling method in which each node stores a link to its last (rightmost, in sibling order) child and another link to its previous (or left) sibling.
+Depict the implementation of the tree of Figure 18.1 in the textbook using this method (by analogy with Figure 18.3 in the textbook).

-1Mark Allen Weiss, Data Structures and Problem Solving Using Java, 4th edition (Addison-Wesley, 2010), § 18.1.2, p.
+&lt;sup>1Mark Allen Weiss, Data Structures and Problem Solving Using Java, 4th edition (Addison-Wesley, 2010), § 18.1.2, p.
 653.

-$^{^{2}}Idem$, p.652.
+$^{2}Idem$ , p.652.

 6. (50 pts.)
-Interfaces Tree and TreeNode are described below using the tree depicted in Figure 18.1 in the textbook3 as a running example.
+Interfaces Tree and TreeNode are described below using the tree depicted in Figure 18.1 in the textbook as a running example.
 Additional examples and definitions may be found on pages 652-653 of the textbook.
 A more detailed description appears in in the files Tree.java and TreeNode.java that are in the Sample Code section of the class Web site.
 Implement these interfaces using the last-child/previous-sibling method of Question 5.
-Refer to the class newsgroup for questions, clarifications, and related discussion.